carlos-molina/contraval/README.md

 *pay* business event.
 A diamon represents an alternative execution split, *O* stands for obligation and *TO* stands for Time Out.
+In this model (there are other alternatives), the box at the right side of a diamon represents the sucessful execution of the operation, while the *TO* represents the expiration of the deadline to succssfully execute the operation.

-The dashed lines represent abnormal paths to contract completion.
+The dashed lines
+represent abnormal paths to contract completion.
 Thus, the diamon on the right side stipulates that the store has an obligation to execute the operation